Free up space on your iPhone or iPad with these iCloud Photo Library tricks.

 - Select Optimize Storage.

-Once you do, you're set: iCloud will automatically remove full-resolution versions of older images from your device, storing only the most recent images locally.
-(The rest of your images continue to be stored safely at full resolution in iCloud, and on any other devices where you've selected the "Download and Keep Originals" option.)
+Once you do so, iCloud will automatically remove full-resolution versions of older images from your device, storing only the most recent images locally.

-It may take a bit for these changes to take place, so don't despair if you don't initially see your storage space drop.
+It may take a while for these changes to take place, especially if you're on a slower Wi-Fi network, so don't despair if your storage space doesn't initially free up.

 Once you've done your initial sprucing, check the Recently Deleted album; it stores any images you've initially deleted for 30 days before getting rid of them for good — in case you've had a change of heart.
 If you just want those pictures gone, however, you can press Select, then Delete All to remove them from iCloud Photo Library.

 Option B: Delete your old device backups: In addition to storing your images and video, iCloud is designed to store your iPhone and iPad backups — and if you've been using an iPhone for awhile, chances are you might have some old backups taking up valuable space.
 Here's the fix as it appears in iOS 10.3 or later:

 - Open the Settings app.

 - Go to General > Storage & iCloud Usage.